Faculty & Staff Directory

 Dr. Teri Chenot

-Department Chair, Healthcare Quality and Safety Programs; Associate Professor of Nursing; Director QSEN Institute Regional Center; Chapter Leader/Faculty Advisor for the IHI Open School Chapter at Jacksonville University
+Department Chair, Healthcare Quality and Safety Programs; Professor of Nursing; Director QSEN Institute Regional Center; Chapter Leader/Faculty Advisor for the IHI Open School Chapter at Jacksonville University

 Areas of Specialization